jabbott7335/ce-pe-bootcamp/docs/cn/imageregistry.md

 === "Tutorial"

-      Make sure you have Docker Desktop installed and up and running.
+      Make sure you have Podman Desktop installed and up and running.
+You may need to first visit [Quay.io](https://quay.io){target="_blank"} and set up a username.
+Use the Red Hat account you created earlier.

       ``` Bash title="Login to Quay"
       docker login quay.io